Seeding with Costly Network Information: Discussion and future directions

-It is possible to provide tighter approximation guarantees or better query bounds by assuming that the inputs follow a known distribution.
-For example, Wilder et al. \cite{wilder2018maximizing} propose an algorithm for stochastic block model inputs, and it consists of taking a random sample of $T$ nodes and exploring their extended neighborhoods in $R$ steps of a random walk.
-The outcome of the random walks is used to estimate the block sizes of each of the $T$ nodes, and this is achieved by revealing no more than $TR = O(\log^6 n)$ nodes.
-The $k$ seeds are then selected from the initial $T$ samples, such that the $k$ largest blocks are seeded uniformly at random.

-In our queries we make use of the spread process, over which we optimize.
-Specifically, our queries depend on the independent cascade probability $p$.
-In practice, the spread process may not be available for querying the influence structure.
-For example, if a person is asked to reveal her influencers (during an edge query), she may reveal them with a probability $p'$ that is different from the cascade probability $p$.
-Similarly, coupons (during a spread query) may have a different cascade probability $p'$ compared to the seeds, whose locations we want to optimize.
-Therefore, it is interesting to know how the discrepancy between the parameter of the query method $p'$ and the independent cascade probability $p$ affects the influence maximization performance.
-One may offer new approximation guarantees that either depend explicitly on $|p-p'|$, or hold true when this difference is bounded ($|p-p'| < \epsilon$).
-Such results can complement the prior literature on stable and robust influence maximization (cf. \cite{jung2012irie,He:2018:SRI:3271478.3233227}).

-Another venue for future work is to explore other ways of querying the graph structure.
-We can draw inspiration from the graph sampling literature (cf., e.g., \cite{leskovec2006sampling,Zhang2017,orbanz2017subsampling}) to devise new query methods.
-Accordingly, one would like to obtain subsampled graphs that preserve enough network information for performing influence maximization in a satisfactory manner.
-We are particularly interested in queries that reveal the realization of influences over time.
-One can use the temporal data to complement the influence information.
-This is especially relevant in practice, where a slow reaction time can compromise the influence of an otherwise well-positioned node and decision-makers have preferences for earlier, rather than later, adoption \cite{libai2013decomposing}.
+Results that address problem of seeding with partial network information are nascent and we foresee many directions for future research in this area.
+It is possible to provide tighter approximation guarantees or better query bounds if the input graph follows a known distribution, e.g., the stochastic block model \citep{wilder2018maximizing} or if individuals can directly report on who is influential by, e.g., recalling frequent origins of past cascades \citep{banerjee2017using, flodgren2011local}.
+Thus, an important venue for future work is to explore other ways of acquiring information about the graph structure.
+For example, one can draw inspiration from the graph sampling literature to devise new query methods \citep{leskovec2006sampling} to obtain subsampled graphs that preserve enough network information to perform influence maximization satisfactorily.
+We are particularly interested in queries that measure the spread of influence subject to time constraints.
+This is especially relevant in practice when spending time on data collection is costly and decision-makers have preference for earlier rather than later adoptions \citep{libai2013decomposing} or prefer diffusions among certain subgroups more than others.
+We speculate that operational considerations such as unequal, time-critical adoptions and privacy concerns in data collection open new venues for future methodological and applied works that build on the same foundation as ours.